If you’re reading this, you’re either a designer, or aspiring to be one.

 In this situation, you’re better off building your business as a side-project.
 Instead of quitting your job, build up a client base while still retaining your regular employment.
 You’ll have to work extra hard, but it gives you the safety of knowing you have an income coming in.

-In case you’re currently out of work and need a job, use platforms like Workamajobs to find jobs in the creative industry.
+In case you’re currently out of work and need a job, use platforms to find jobs in the creative industry.

 Understand your value proposition